kubeup/archon/README.md

 Why Archon
 ----------

-We've already have tools like [kubeadm] and [kops].
-Why do we need another tool for similar job?
+We already have tools like [kubeadm] and [kops].
+Why do we need another tool for a similar job?
 Here are bunch of reasons:

   1. Tools exist today are mainly imperative.
 Declarative tools will help users share their experience by publish their own cluster definitions.